 One last thing – bone adapts to the weight and pressure applied to it and it needs this stimulation to stay strong.
 There’s no need to sweat your socks off but moderate, weight-bearing exercise is a must.
 This means walking, carrying shopping bags, dancing, gardening, ball games, jogging, yoga, weight-lifting exercise and so on.

 More on healthy bones here.

-Some people believe that dairy products are a good source of protein.
-It’s true that milk contains some protein but it’s certainly not good for us!
-One type of protein found in milk – casein – is notoriously hard to digest and it’s so tough that it can be used to make furniture glue.
-Scientists also discovered that it encourages prostate cancer growth!
-And other milk proteins – whey proteins – are no miracle either.
-Whey protein powders have been repeatedly linked to acne.
+Cow’s milk and dairy products do contain protein but it’s certainly not good for us!
+Casein (the protein in milk) is notoriously hard to digest and it’s so tough that it can be used to make furniture glue.
+Research suggests that casein encourages prostate cancer to grow.
+Whey protein (another protein found in cow’s milk) has been linked to acne in teenagers and bodybuilders.

 Milk protein can also cause milk allergy and intestinal bleeding in babies – it’s the most common cause of infant anaemia.

 There’s an abundance of protein in plant-based diets and it comes in a much healthier package!
 Among vegan protein heroes are: pulses (beans, lentils, soya, peas, chickpeas), nuts, seeds, wholegrains and ready-made products such as mock meats, hummus, falafel, soya yoghurts and more!

 Being dairy-free is the natural state for adults.
 When you decide to go dairy-free, you’ll most likely experience some immediate health benefits but you can expect many long-term benefits too!

 Many people notice positive health changes when they cut dairy out of their diet, such as clearer skin, improved breathing and better digestion.
 It’s no coincidence!
 A large body of evidence reveals the many different health benefits people experience.
 Find out more here.